johnsfarrell/djmixes/client/README.md

   Example use cases: mix, artist, comment, etc.

-- Modal.tsx
-  A reusable modal component with customizable styles and content.

-  Example use cases: login, signup, new mix, etc.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: